Knowing your computer hardware components is beneficial when it comes to troubleshooting computing problems.

 PSU's also come with a variety of different types and quantities of power connectors to cover the variety of internal components and their different power interfaces.

 6-pin molars, SATA connectors and PCI-E cables are common references to the different connector types.
 All PSU's come with the power cables that plug in to your motherboard.

 The motherboard is the platform on which all your machine's components are connected to, whether they be internal or external.

 It is essentially a printed circuit board, and the circuits, capacitors and connectors enable all these components to communicate with each other.

-The remaining components you are likely more familiar with, for example CD/DVD players and Floppy Disk Drives (rarely used these days).
+The remaining components you are likely more familiar with, for example CD/DVD players and Floppy Disk Drives (both rarely used these days).

 Next, we take a brief look at the types of ports that come with today's computer systems.